Zion. An island of sanity in an ocean of savagery.

 The funny thing is, an Islamic regime in France would certainly be an effective solution to the rioting.
 Rioters would be shot on sight, as they are in Egypt, Morocco and Algeria.
 This cure however would be worse than the disease.

+The BBC has a summary of the European press' take on the French Intifada.
 But no matter what color of the political spectrum the newspapers are from, none mention the factor common to nearly all the rioters: They are Muslims.
 Even the Times, usually a lot more sane on matters like these, tows the Party line:

 In practice, France turned its back on the minorities, shunting them into suburban cités denying access to the so-called ascenseur social (social elevator) that was supposed to lift immigrants into the mainstream.
 Unemployment on the estates is up to three times the 10 per cent national average.
 Laws supposed to promote integration and oppose multiculturalism, such as the ban on Muslim headwear in schools, have often heightened resentment and the feeling of exclusion.